Glass: Optics

 Glass is a ubiquitous material in optics because of its ability to refract, reflect, and transmit light.
 These and other optical properties can be controlled by varying chemical compositions, thermal treatment, and manufacturing techniques.
 The many applications of glass in optics include glasses for eyesight correction, imaging optics (e.g. lenses and mirrors in telescopes, microscopes, and cameras), fibre optics in telecommunications technology, and integrated optics.
 Microlenses and gradient-index optics (where the refractive index is non-uniform) find application in e.g. reading optical discs, laser printers, photocopiers, and laser diodes.

+Radioactive waste management

+Glasses are used for the immobilisation of high-level radioactive wastes which would contaminate groundwaters with water-soluble radionuclides if directly disposed of in a deep geological depository.
+Glass is well suited for this immobilisation owing to its high chemical durability and ability to incorporate a wide variety of chemical elements into its structure.
+In particular, alkali borosilicate glasses are the most common glasses for this purpose, and include the International Simple Glass, a simple 6 oxide alkali borosilicate glass used for standardised durability testing.
+Some countries, notably the United States and Russia, use phosphate glasses instead.

 Modern glass art

 The 19th century saw a revival in ancient glassmaking techniques including cameo glass, achieved for the first time since the Roman Empire, initially mostly for pieces in a neo-classical style.
 The Art Nouveau movement made great use of glass, with René Lalique, Émile Gallé, and Daum of Nancy in the first French wave of the movement, producing coloured vases and similar pieces, often in cameo glass or lustre glass techniques.

 Louis Comfort Tiffany in America specialised in stained glass, both secular and religious, in panels and his famous lamps.
 The early 20th century saw the large-scale factory production of glass art by firms such as Waterford and Lalique.
 Small studios may hand-produce glass artworks.
 Techniques for producing glass art include blowing, kiln-casting, fusing, slumping, pâte de verre, flame-working, hot-sculpting and cold-working.
 Cold work includes traditional stained glass work and other methods of shaping glass at room temperature.
 Objects made out of glass include vessels, paperweights, marbles, beads, sculptures and installation art.